colinedsall/ofdspm/README.md

   <img src="images/exp/output2.png" width="700" />
 </p>

-First read-out scan with brand new tip.
+**First read-out scan with brand new tip**.
 The appearance of the nanopillars in the image are sharp and do not suffer from any rounding.

 <p align="center">
   <img src="images/exp/output3.png" width="700" />
 </p>

-First wear-out scan with brand new tip.
+**First wear-out scan with brand new tip**.
 Though this image does not have many discernable features for the models to learn from, it will still be fed into training to indicate changes in the trace data.

 <p align="center">
   <img src="images/exp/output4.png" width="700" />
 </p>

-Read-out scan at index 17.
+**Read-out scan at index 17**.
 Though there is not much change from the first image, trends in data may indicate that the tip is suffering some wear from this experiment.

 <p align="center">
   <img src="images/exp/output5.png" width="700" />
 </p>

-Wear-out scan at index 17.
+**Wear-out scan at index 17**.
 This follows the same trend from above, but it may be noticeable that there is some noise/alterations in the phase channel.

 <p align="center">
   <img src="images/exp/output6.png" width="700" />
 </p>

-Read-out scan at final index 35.
+**Read-out scan at final index 35**.
 There is clear rounding in both the height and phase channels, as well as some artifacts in the phase channel itself.
 This is a clear indicator of tip failure as compared to previous images.

 <p align="center">
   <img src="images/exp/output7.png" width="700" />
 </p>

-Wear-out scan at final index 34.
+**Wear-out scan at final index 34**.
 The effects of tip degradation are observed in the artifacts appearing as horizontal lines across the scan, as well as the inconsistency with previous images.

 ## Barlow Twins Model
-+ Model:  Barlow Twins (self-supervised contrastive learning)
++ **Model**:  Barlow Twins (self-supervised contrastive learning)
-+ Encoder:  Resnet without pre-training, set to be trained based on augmented images from experiment samples.
++ **Encoder**:  Resnet without pre-training, set to be trained based on augmented images from experiment samples.
-+ Augmentations:  The model is fed two views of cropped AFM images from the height channel, randomly rotated by 90 degrees to create contrasts.
++ **Augmentations**:  The model is fed two views of cropped AFM images from the height channel, randomly rotated by 90 degrees to create contrasts.
 The height channel is converted into RGB by height magnitude.
-+ Loss function:  `BarlowTwinsLoss` minimizes the redundancy between the embeddings of two views.
++ **Loss function**:  `BarlowTwinsLoss` minimizes the redundancy between the embeddings of two views.
-+ Feature Vector:   After the encoder is trained (about ~350 epochs to convergence), a projection head maps each image to a D-dimensional latent space, creating the feature vectors.
++ **Feature Vector**:   After the encoder is trained (about ~350 epochs to convergence), a projection head maps each image to a D-dimensional latent space, creating the feature vectors.

 The feature vector for this model type is extracted during encoder training from the projection head's output.
 This maps the encoder's output to a D-dimensional space (around 2048-D).
 The projection head is used during training to minimize cross-correlation between the augmented images.
 After training, this projection head is removed and the encoder's output can be used for downstream classifier training.

 ## Hybrid Model
-+ Model:  Pre-trained ResNet18 with ImageNetV1 weights.
++ **Model**:  Pre-trained ResNet18 with ImageNetV1 weights.
-+ Input: Multichannel AFM data (8 channels, height trace is taken and converted into RGB by height magnitude).
++ **Input**: Multichannel AFM data (8 channels, height trace is taken and converted into RGB by height magnitude).
-+ Feature Vector: Final-layer activations from the CNN backbone.
++ **Feature Vector**: Final-layer activations from the CNN backbone.
-+ Classifier Head:  Softmax head on top of feature vector for multi-class prediction.
++ **Classifier Head**:  Softmax head on top of feature vector for multi-class prediction.

 The feature vector for this model type is taken from the penultimate connected layer of the pre-trained ResNet18 CNN with ImageNetV1 weights.
 This output captures the spatial, textural, and other features from the AFM height channel trace data.

 The feature vector created (around 512-D for this model of ResNet18) is then fed into a classifier head (5 classes) to be used for prediction later in the pipeline.

 ## Feature Vector Design
-+ Chose the encoder type (ResNet in the case of the hybrid model, projection head from Barlow Twins).
++ Chose the **encoder type** (ResNet in the case of the hybrid model, projection head from Barlow Twins).
-+ Controlled the data preprocessing and augmentation strategy (random augmentation for Barlow Twins, cropping and image augmentation of height channel for hybrid model).
++ Controlled the **data preprocessing and augmentation strategy** (random augmentation for Barlow Twins, cropping and image augmentation of height channel for hybrid model).
-+ Using domain knowledge on AFM data, reward trends, and the scan index to guide the model to extract relevant features from the datasets.
++ Using **domain knowledge on AFM data, reward trends, and the scan index** to guide the model to extract relevant features from the datasets.
-+ Combined classification and reward-based losses to affect which features each model learns.
++ **Combined classification and reward-based losses** to affect which features each model learns.

-These are high-dimensional embeddings from AFM images, created via self-supervised encoder architectures (either Barlow twins or this hybrid approach).
+These are **high-dimensional embeddings from AFM images, created via self-supervised encoder architectures (either Barlow twins or this hybrid approach)**.
 The structure is guided by domain-specific augmentation of images, physics-based reward functions from real trends.

 Though this encoder is a NN with many internal layers, it has been designed with this training pipeline through the chosen architecture and supervision.
-So, the feature space of the encoder after the training pipeline reflects the AFM scanning quality and physical trends from trace data.
+So, the **feature space of the encoder after the training pipeline reflects the AFM scanning quality and physical trends from trace data**.
 Downstream classifiers and decision systems can work with these embeddings.

 ## Target Design